3343/edge_usr/docs/chapters/install/edge.rst

 Changes in ``develop`` are intended to be merged into master.
 However, ``develop`` is for ongoing development and broken from time to time.

-The procedure for obtaining the code as follows:
+The procedure for obtaining the code is as follows:

 1. Clone the git-repository and navigate to the root-directory through: